Errol D. Toulon Jr.: Suffolk County Sheriff

 The Suffolk County Sheriff’s Office has started a program that tries to fill the needs of older men jailed at the county correctional facility.
 The Senior Rehabilitation Pod Program is believed to be the first in the nation to segregate male inmates 50 and older from younger inmates to better concentrate on services more suited to the older inmates' needs.
 The program offers a wide range of services — everything from 12-step programs to employment counseling to mental health services — dedicated to improving the quality of older inmates’ lives while they are in jail and when they are released.

-Paws of War

-The Suffolk County Sheriff’s Office partnered with Paws of War to have a Veteran Inmate work to train a rescue dog from Southampton Animal Shelter named Rocky.
-After 8 weeks of training, Rocky would be given to a Veteran “on the outside” who suffers from PTSD.

-Project Lifesaver

-Project Lifesaver provides radio bracelets to people with cognitive impairments so that Sheriff's deputies and officers can locate them.